jlpteaching/dinocpu/README.md

 ## sbt hints

 If you want to pass an option to `sbt run`, you need to enclose `run` + your options in `"`.
-For instance,
+For instance the below will show you the help for chisel and firrtl.

 ```
 sbt "run --help"
 ```

-Will show you the help for chisel and firrtl.
+Another hint: If you're having strange java problems and you've been mucking with the build.sbt or installing different version of java, you can try to blow away the target directory and start over.

 # Testing for grading